stadium-software/repeater-datagrid/README.md

 This module provides a method for displaying data from sets that are too large for the Stadium *DataGrid* in individual pages.
 It enables the display of such pages in a *Repeater* control that is made to look and function similar to the standard Stadium *DataGrid* control.

-When using this module, the queries or WebSevices that retrieve data need to limit the number of records they return to specific slices.
-This is done using whatever paging techniques the respective databases support.
+When using this module, the queries or WebSevices limit the number of records they return to specific slices.
+This is done using parameters from the DataGrid in conjunciton with the paging techniques the respective databases support.
 The example application shows how this can works with MSSQL databases.

 https://github.com/user-attachments/assets/c83d203c-d2de-45a4-bb21-5cca30a8f350